 The right side is home to three different knobs: they adjust gain, bass and treble.
 They are protected by an aluminium slab, which has holes in it sk you can see the current level on each knob.
 Though they are not large, the holes allow you to see with good precision the current level.

 The volume knob also acts as the power switch: when it is set to zero, the device is off.
 To turn it on you just need to move it to the desired value – it also clicks to give you a tactile and auditory feedback.
-It is solid and it requires a bit of force to be actioned.
+It is solid and it requires a bit of force to be operated.
 The machined surface also helps gripping it.

 Features & Specs